Menu Close

 3-D Visualization & Animation

-Contest Coordinator: Brad Wilken
+Contest Coordinator: Brad Wilken, JEO Consulting Group

 Students will create 3D models and a short animation from prompt.
 Students may use any appropriate 3D modeling software (Autodesk Maya, 3DS Max, etc).